Why a Proper Bicycle Fit is Important

 If a rider's saddle height is 1cm too high or too low, his or her power output can be diminished by at least 1% and oxygen consumption efficiency can be diminished by at least 4%.
 Powerful stuff, whether you're shooting for the podium at a major tour, or as you grind up your next climb.

 Yet bicycle fit isn't just about realizing the last percent of power output.
 For most of us, it's just about being more comfortable and more efficient on the bike.
 Maybe it's about managing back, shoulder and neck pain, or sitting better on the saddle, or minimizing hand numbness.
 However, it is important to realize that focusing just on a particular issue such as saddle soreness by changing saddles, or shortening your reach to the handlebars to alleviate shoulder pain may temporarily address the singular issue, but, in time, lessen your overall efficiency by compromising other aspects of proper riding technique.

 A balanced fit is the key to better performance on the bike.
 For every rider, this balance can be achieved by finding the optimal saddle height, adjusting the saddle's horizontal position, achieving a proper reach from the saddle to the handlebars, and optimizing handlebar height relative to saddle height.
 Some factors that can affect these critical adjustments include a rider's body measurements, age, weight, gender, flexibility, riding history, and chronic ailments.

-At Grace Bicycles, we offer several levels of bicycle fit:
+At Grace Bicycles, the bicycle fits we offer include: